LezaMalik/Programming_Concepts/linux.md

 ### 1. What is Linux?
 What are basic features?

-Linux is an open-source operating system kernel that was originally developed by Linus Torvalds in 1991.
-It serves as the core component of various operating systems, known as Linux distributions or simply "distros."
-Linux distributions combine the Linux kernel with a collection of software, including libraries, utilities, and applications, to create complete and functional operating systems.
+Linux is an open-source operating system kernel created by Linus Torvalds in the early 1990s.
+It was inspired by Linus's interest in operating systems and his desire to develop a Unix-like system for personal computers.
+Unix was the established model, but it was costly and not accessible for personal use.
+Linus, a Finnish computer science student, began working on his own Unix-like kernel as a hobby.

+He shared his early work on Usenet, inviting collaboration.
+This open-source approach attracted a community of developers interested in creating a free and open-source Unix-like system.
+Over time, Linux evolved into a powerful and versatile operating system kernel.

+Linux is characterized by its open-source nature, collaborative development model, stability, and versatility.
+It has become a cornerstone of various Linux distributions, each tailored to different user needs.
+Linux's success is rooted in its commitment to open-source principles, enabling its use in a wide range of computing environments, from servers and supercomputers to embedded systems and personal computers.

 Basic Features of Linux: